 Below: The images to the left are drawings of an eolith, recovered from layers dated to at least 2 million years old.
 Again elephant half and combined thumb motifs can be seen.

-Below: The bottom picture also shows the Elephant and front leg motif.
+USA stone below: The bottom picture also shows the Elephant and front leg motif, thumb shape and claw.